hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 @x8x stack trace is possible with that?
 I'm not so familiar with debug functions in red.
 Also `trace` was more visible in rebol

 [21:36:00](#14935881601170543khZCZ:matrix.org) <gitter_x8x>:
 That is just a hack to get the stack trace from R/S to Red level..
-I needed to know the caller name to generate a proper error in a function and it suits this pourpuse, not sure how much that is otherwise usefull.. í ½í¸
+I needed to know the caller name to generate a proper error in a function and it suits this pourpuse, not sure how much that is otherwise usefull.. ğŸ˜

 ## 1-May-2017